-In this study we used three DEMs of varying spatial resolution, HYDRO1k (USGS, 2000; https://lta.cr.usgs.gov/HYDRO1K), Global Multi-resolution Terrain Elevation Data

-2010 (GMTED) (Danielson and Gesch, 2011), and HydroSHEDS (Lehner et al., 2008) to compare the effect of sub-grid topographic attributes on simulated seasonal and interannual variability of wetlands.
-HYDRO1k, developed from the USGS released 30 arcsec digital elevation model of the world (GTOPO30), is the first product that al-

-- Iowed spatially explicit hydrological routines applied in large-scale applications (USGS, 2000).
-HydroSHEDS, developed from satellite-based global mapping by the Shuttle Radar Topography Mission (SRTM), is a significant improvement in the availability of high-resolution DEMs covering all land areas south of 60° N (the limit of SRTM).
-For the areas at higher latitudes we used HYDRO1k by aggregating the GTOPO30 DEM - to provide global grids.
-GMTED was produced using seven data sources including SRTM, global Digital Terrain Elevation Data (DTED), Canadian elevation data, Spot 5 Reference3-D data, and data from the Ice, Cloud, and land Elevation Satellite (ICESat), covering nearly all global terrain.
+In this study we used three DEMs of varying spatial resolution, HYDRO1k at 30 arcsec (USGS, 1996; https://lta.cr. usgs.gov/HYDRO1K), Global Multi-resolution Terrain Elevation Data 2010 (GMTED) at 15 arcsec (Danielson and Gesch, 2011), and HydroSHEDS at 15 arcsec (Lehner et al., 2008) to compare the effect of sub-grid topographic attributes on simulated seasonal and interannual variability of wetlands.
+HYDRO1k, developed from the USGS-released 30 arcsec digital elevation model of the world (GTOPO30), is the first product that allowed spatially explicit hydrological routines applied in large-scale applications (USGS, 2000).
+HydroSHEDS, developed from satellite-based global mapping by the Shuttle Radar Topography Mission (SRTM), is a significant improvement in the availability of high-resolution DEMs covering all land areas south of 60°N (the limit of SRTM).
+For the areas at higher latitudes we used HYDRO1k by aggregating the GTOPO30 DEM to provide global grids.
+GMTED was produced using seven data sources including SRTM, global Digital Terrain Elevation Data (DTED), Canadian elevation data, Spot 5 Reference3D data, and data from the Ice, Cloud, and land Elevation Satellite (ICESat), covering nearly all global terrain.